Skip to main content

 Summary

-A person selecting a digitized package from a store shelf.
+A person selecting a digital service from a marketplace shelf.

 The challenge